Is Alert Fatigue Hindering Your DevOps Work?

 Combat Fatigue with Smart Alerting

-Yes, monitoring for uptime is critical.
+Yes, uptime monitoring is critical.
 However, our research shows that a few incidents with poor response time can sink SLA obligations.
 It must be of equal importance that the team members most able to act on an alert are the ones to receive it first.

 That kind of knowledge takes time and data, so the incremental approach to monitoring we’ve outlined here allows you to build on what you have learned.
 As you learn each team member’s strengths, you will also gain insight into how knowledge sharing can improve your organization.